Lynn Silver, MD, MPH

 - Supporting the Global Standardized Hypertension Treatment Project of the Centers for Disease Control and Prevention and the Pan American Health Organization

-- Collaboration with the International Observatory on Human Resources, Development and Public Policy at the University of Brasilia on NCD prevention
+- Collaboration with the University of Brasilia on NCD prevention

-Silver received her MD and MPH degrees at the Johns Hopkins University.
+Silver received her MD and MPH degrees and pediatric training at the Johns Hopkins University.

 Advancing and Supporting School Wellness